Version 2.0 · Personalised report · No sign-up

 How often should I reassess?

-After any major life event — marriage, divorce, birth of a child, property purchase, business sale, inheritance, move abroad — and at minimum every 3-5 years.
+After any major life event — marriage, divorce, birth, property purchase, business sale, inheritance, move abroad — and at minimum every 3-5 years.

 Related tools and guides